MetOffice/CMEW/doc/source/user_guide/workflow.rst

 The following families are used in the workflow:

 ``COMPUTE``
-  Computationally intensive tasks
+  A family that is inherited by computationally intensive tasks

 ``ASSESSMENT_AREA``
-  Tasks that run for each assessment area independently
+  A family that is inherited by tasks that run for each assessment area independently

 Metadata
 ~~~~~~~~